Skip to main content

 • Figure \(\PageIndex{1}\), 5.2.2, 5.2.3, 5.2.4: © Steven Earle.
 CC BY.

-This page titled 5.2: Chemical Weathering is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Steven Earle (BCCampus) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 5.2: Chemical Weathering is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Steven Earle (BCCampus) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?